 I have to say that up until about three years ago, my favorite type of meal was one I didn’t have to cook.
 This meant a lot of going out to eat and spending more money than I should’ve on food.
 However, things changed when my first daughter was born.

 I decided to get healthy and make a change in my lifestyle.
-Obesity and diabetes both run in my family and I was determined to give my daughter a healthy start from the beginning to reduce the chances of her having these problems.
+Obesity and diabetes both run in my family and I was determined to give my girls a healthy start from the beginning to reduce any chances of them having these problems.

 When I first started cooking, I had to use a recipe 100% of the time.
 I wasn’t comfortable throwing something together without step-by-step instructions in front of me.
 That has since changed and I am much more comfortable in the kitchen but I still have my go-to recipes that I use on a regular basis.
 And where did I find these recipes?
 Pinterest, of course. 🙂

-Pinterest is my first stop when I am looking for a new recipe or some meal inspiration.
-Here, I wanted to share with you my top ten favorite recipes that I found on Pinterest that I cook on a regular basis.
+Pinterest is my first stop when I’m looking for a new recipe or some meal inspiration.
+Here, I wanted to share with you my top ten favorite recipes that I found and that I cook on a regular basis.
 (Be sure to follow me for even more easy, family-friendly recipes!)

 1.)
 20 Minute Lemon Broccoli Pasta Skillet from The Food Charlatan

 This super easy and healthy dish is packed with flavor!
 I also love her method of adding the broccoli to the boiling water at the end of cooking your pasta.
 Saves time and dishes.
 This recipe is definitely one of my family’s favorites.
 Find the recipe here.

 2.)
 3-Ingredient Crockpot Chicken Tacos from My Chocolate Therapy

 This might be the easiest recipe on the list and it makes the most delicious, moist chicken tacos!
 We top ours with some cheese, tomatoes, avocados and sour cream.
 Squeeze a little lime on them and your all set!
 Find the recipe here.